+The AIOTF may allocate an AIoT registration area to the AIoT Device.
+If the AIOTF allocates the whole PLMN ("all PLMN") as AIoT registration area to the AIoT Device, then AIoT Device does not perform the mobility registration procedure.
+Otherwise when the AIoT Device moves out of the AIoT registration area, the AIoT Device performs the mobility registration procedure.

+The AIOTF may allocate a periodic registration timer to the AIoT Device.
+If the AIoT NAS Registration Accept message contains an indication that the timer is deactivated or the timer value is zero, then AIoT Device does not perform the periodic registration procedure.
+Otherwise the AIoT Device performs the periodic registration procedure upon expiry of the periodic registration timer.

 G. The AIOTF considers the AIoT Device as registered when it has an AIoT Device context for the AIoT Device.
 The AIOTF stores its AIOTF ID in the AIoT Device profile data in the ADM as serving AIOTF for the AIoT Device.

 H. The ADM informs the old AIOTF (if available) that it is no longer the serving AIOTF for the AIoT Device, and the old AIOTF removes the AIoT Device context locally.

-Mobility registration

-Editor's note: whether and how to support mobility registration is FFS.

-Periodic registration

-Editor's note: whether and how to support periodic registration is FFS.
+I. The DO-A capable AIoT Device ignores the paging if initial registration procedure has not been completed before an inventory/command procedure.